Skip to main content

 Central Theater Mural by Jason Botkin

-Created in the spring of 2022 by Danaé Brissonnet, an artist from Quebec, Canada, this artist creates imagined worlds for the viewer.
+Our next mural can be found at SQZBX Brewery & Pizza Joint, a family owned pizza joint and micro-brewery with delicious menu items for lunch or dinner.
+Head up Ouachita Avenue to 236 Ouachita to feast your eyes on the SQZBX Mural on the back patio created in the spring of 2022 by Quebec, Canada artist Danaé Brissonnet, the same artist who created the Remember mural at Kollective Coffee + Tea and assisted with the David F. Watkins Memorial Park mural.
+Danae Brissonnet creates imagined worlds for the viewer.
 In this case, that means a magical accordion-pizza-oven spewing trumpets and crawling on piano keys.
 “Her work invites a deeper consideration into the power of symbolism, myth, and metaphor.
 Brissonnet’s art enforces connections between her work, herself, and the public.”

 SQZBX Mural by Danae Brissonnet